-- A great way to see the highlights at your own pace is to take on a Scottish road trip
+- Travel at your own pace on a Scottish self-drive tour

-- Learn about Scotland from a local guide in a cosy small group tour of 15 people maximum
+- Or learn directly from a local guide on a small group package or private tour of Scotland

-Scotland is a beautiful country all year long, but the summer is an especially exciting time, with loads to do and see.
+Scotland is a beautiful country all year long, but the summer is an especially exciting time, with loads to see and do.
 So, let's get down to details.

 When is summer in Scotland?

-- Experience the best of Scotland on a summer tour, browse to find the best adventure for you
+- Experience the best of Scotland on a summer tour

 Summer climate & weather in Scotland

-While it is at the height of summer that Scotland gets its highest temperatures, the shoulder season gets some of the best weather.
+The summer may get Scotland's highest temperatures, but the shoulder months get some of the best weather.
 On average, May is the month with the most sunshine hours and April is one of the months with the least precipitation.

 Summer packing list for Scotland